paramat/minipeli/README.txt

 In the 'game.conf' file, mapgen v6 is set as a disallowed mapgen.
 Mapgen v6 is very different to all the other mapgens, it has hardcoded biomes and does not use the Biome API.
 Due to this it makes game code more complex and more difficult to maintain, the mapgen also misses many features.
-It is highly recommended that games do not support Mapgen v6 for these reasons.
+I recommended that games do not support Mapgen v6 for these reasons.

 The mods
 --------

-'creative'
-Unmodified mod from Minetest Game.
-Convenient for creative mode building.

-'sfinv'
-Unmodified mod from Minetest Game.
-Required by 'creative'.

 'player_api'
-Slightly simplified version of mod from Minetest Game.
+A mod from Minetest Game, mostly unmodified, but new player textures are used.
 Provides an API to support multiple registered player models and to set the player model, player textures or a particular player animation.
 Provides an animated player model and skin texture.
 Sets suitable animations according to control inputs and player health.